cristiancolon/UFC-Predictor/README.md

 # UFC-Predictor
-Current implemenation, Random Forest Classifier with an accuracy on test data of 62.4%
+Current implemenation: Random Forest Classifier with an accuracy on test data of 62.4%